Research & Technology

 Research and Technology

-TargTex’s Glioblastoma Multiforme (GBM) project is based on a machine learning algorithm that deciphered a relationship between an unexplored target for GBM – calcium channel – and a small molecule with known anticancer properties.
+TargTex’s lead program on GBM is based on a machine learning algorithm that deciphered a relationship between an unexplored target for GBM – calcium channel – and a small molecule with known anticancer properties.

 Calcium Channel overexpression in GBM

 High calcium channel expression is strongly associated with poor survival in patients with gliomas, especially for Glioblastoma Multiforme, which was confirmed by evaluating clinical data for 9,785 tumor samples belonging to 30 cohorts from The Cancer Genome Atlas.

 Given the chemical properties of the small molecule and the particularities of the pathology we engineered a hydrogel to be applied as an adjunct to surgery after tumor removal.
 This hydrogel was formulated to have the ideal pharmacokinetics to eliminate the remaining GBM cells after tumor removal and, thus, avoid recurrence.

 Our biocompatible hydrogel formulation was tested in mice where GBM cells were injected intracranially.
 The treated group successfully reduces tumor volume completely.
 Histopathology of liver, kidney, lung, spleen, gastrointestinal tract and heart showed no significant changes/evidence of toxicity.
 No evidence for necrosis or other lesions (e.g. inflammation) were seen in the brain or at the site of administration.